 We cats are very sensitive to changes in our environment.
 Moving to a new home or the addition of a new family or animal can be major causes of stress and anxiety.

-A new home can trigger our instinct to mark our territory since everything smells different.
-Peeing all over the place is our way of laying claim to our territory when we feel unwelcome and insecure.
+A new home can trigger the Bengal’s instinct to mark our territory since everything smells different.
+Peeing all over the place is their way of laying claim to their territory when they feel unwelcome and insecure.

 If you move to a new house, it’s very important to bring all of your cat’s things—everything that has their scent on it: scratchers, litter boxes, cat beds.
 This will help them feel more at home because they’ll be able to smell themselves.

-We cats are VERY territorial and we won’t hesitate to mark our territory if we feel threatened by a new furry family member (especially another cat) or the presence of outdoor animals.
+Cats are very territorial and they won’t hesitate to mark their territory if they feel threatened by a new furry family member (especially another cat) or the presence of outdoor animals.

 If you have no new animals, but your cat is peeing everywhere after you moved, then it’s most likely because they’re seeing other animals outside and protecting their territory.
 Your cat will usually pee on windows and doors if this is the case.